AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: Results

-This subsection tests the AlphaDDAs' ability to adapt an individual opponent in Connect4, 6x6 Othello, and Othello.
-AlphaDDAs compete with AI agents: AlphaZero, Minimax, MCTS1, MCTS2, and Random.
-The weights of AlphaDDA and AlphaZero are the same as those of AlphaZero used in Sec \ref{sec:results_Elo}.
-I calculate the win-loss-draw rate calculated through 40 games with each AI player (20 games when AlphaDDA is the first player and 20 games when AlphaDDA is the second player).
-The win-loss-draw rate is a good metric to decide whether AlphaDDA can adjust its skill to an opponent.
-AI's skill that is appropriate for an opponent is one in which the player has the same chance to either win or loss the game \citep{Demediuk:2017} or draw rate is 1.
+This subsection tests the ability of AlphaDDAs to adapt to an individual opponent in Connect4, 6x6 Othello, and Othello.
+AlphaDDAs compete with the AI agents: AlphaZero, MCTS1, MCTS2, MCTS3, MCTS4, Minimax1, Minimax2, and Random.
+The weights of AlphaDDA and AlphaZero are the same as those of AlphaZero used in Sec. \ref{sec:results_Elo}.
+The win-loss-draw rate is used for an metric to evaluate AlphaDDA's DDA performances.
+The win-loss-draw rate is a good metric for deciding whether AlphaDDA can adjust its skill to an opponent.
+AI's skill that is appropriate for an opponent is one in which the player has the same chance to either win or lose the game \citep{Demediuk:2017} or the draw rate is 1.

 \paragraph{Connect4}